mal1kc/mal1kc/readme.md

 computer programmer
 -------------------

-i've been learning to code for 4 years.i started with c#,but then i learn python and i love it very much after i started learning c,c++,javascript,dart for flutter and some python frameworks (like opencv).* 🌍  i'm based in kocaeli,turkey* 🧠  i'm currently learning opencv,flutter
+i've been learning to code for 4 years.i started with c#,but then i learn python and i love it very much after i started learning c,c++,javascript,dart for flutter and some python frameworks (like opencv).* 🌍  i'm based in kocaeli,turkey* 🧠  i'm currently learning opencv,machine learning

 ### skills